 Seltzer found that emails and texts, however, have virtually no effect on these neurochemicals so critical for human bonding.
 It is for this reason that we go online seeking social connection and end up with only social information.

 While social connection is one of the most important buffers against loneliness, social information only compounds it.
 Why?
 Because we only see the artificial, meticulously curated versions others wish to present to us.
 It should be no surprise that a 2013 study by Humboldt University of Berlin, surveying 584 Facebook users in Germany, found that the most common reported emotion among users is envy.

 So, like every other challenging emotion you will ever experience in your life, the only way out of the loneliness you may be feeling as Valentine’s Day approaches is through.
 Embrace your loneliness as a call to action to revitalize how you approach your relationships—including and principally your relationship with yourself—and it will have served its purpose in your life.

-Anthony Silard, PhD is a world-renowned leadership educator and coach.
-His new book, Screened In: The Art of Living Free in the Digital Age, was released in 2020.
+Anthony Silard, PhD is a leadership educator, and author of Screened In: The Art of Living Free in the Digital Age.
 Learn more about Anthony and his work at www.theartoflivingfree.org.